Responsible Business Practices

 Resource efficiency is fundamental to many of our material issues.
 We work with partners across our value chain to use resources wisely, prevent environmental degradation and support a circular economy.

-We are committed to reducing water use and increase water recycling, as well as to finding alternative solutions for waste by recycling or reuse.
+We are committed to reducing water use and increasing water recycling, as well as finding alternative solutions for waste by recycling or reuse.

 specific COD emissions reduction compared with our 2020 baseline